snotskie/ttrpg/md/index.md

 - **Spending Blessings:** When you spend a Blessing, remove it from your pool of Blessings.
 An effect may require you to spend a Blessing of at least a certain size or multiple Blessings at the same time.
 The Blessing Notation table below provides examples of how these are notated.
 - **Blessings Bump:** Like your Stat Dice, Blessings also bump, but in a slightly different way.
 When you roll a $1$ on a Blessing, instead of rolling again to increase the value of the roll, gain an additional Blessing.
 As long as you continue to roll a $1$ this way, you continue to gain an additional Blessing.
 - **Gain One at a Time:** If you gain multiple Blessings from a single effect, gain each of those dice separately.
 They do not form a group for the purposes of bumping.
 - **Blessing Deck:** You may use a large deck of cards numbered $1$ through $6$ to represent Blessings instead of dice.
-This can help if you want Blessings to be more legible or if you have children, pets, or a table prone to be knocked into.
+This can help if you want Blessings to be more legible or if you have children, pets, or a table prone to being knocked into.

 <div>
   <h4>